GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gke/image-not-found-insufficient-scope.md

 ### Failure Remediation

-1. Verify that the name of the image is correct.
+1. Verify that the image name is correct.
-2. Follow the documentation:
+2. Ensure the node's service account has the necessary permissions.
+Refer to the documentation:
 <https://cloud.google.com/kubernetes-engine/docs/troubleshooting/deployed-workloads#image-not-found>

 ### Success Reason